1 Quality approach

 The vision (what we want to be), the mission (why we exist) and the business plan of the company are determined.
 The following step (4) includes the establishment of an outline of the quality policy and quality objectives.
 If you do not have a copy of the ISO 19443 standard, now is the time to get it (see sub-clause 2.1 of the present course).

 Planning is the last step (5) of the project preparation for obtaining ISO 19443 certification.
 A reasonable period is between 5 to 8 months (each company is unique and specific).
-The financial resources and staff are confirmed by top managementgroup or persons in charge of the organizational control at the highest level (see also ISO 9000, 3.1.1).
-A managementrepresentative is appointed as project leader.
-Top management commitment is formalized in a documentany support allowing the treatment of information (see also ISO 9000, 3.8.5) communicated to all staff.
+The financial resources and staff are confirmed by top management.
+A management representative is appointed as project leader.
+Top management commitment is formalized in a document communicated to all staff.
 A person is appointed project leader for obtaining ISO 19443 certification.

-The establishment and implementation of an ISO 19443 quality and safety management systemset of processes allowing the achievement of the quality and safety objectives are shown in figure 1-4.
+The establishment and implementation of an ISO 19443 quality and safety management system are shown in figure 1-4.

 1-4